SoftwareAG/c8y-docs/content/concepts/glossary.md

 For more details see [Overview > EPL apps](/apama/overview-analytics/#apama-epl-apps) in the *Streaming Analytics guide*.

-<a name=""></a>
+<a name="event"></a>
 ### Events
 In the context of {{< product-c8y-iot >}}:

 Events contain real-time information from the sensor network, such as the triggering of a door sensor.
-Events can also be alarms.
-The user or operator of the system has to take action to resolve the alarm (like a power outage).
+Events can also be [alarms](#alarm).
 In addition, security-related events are shown as audit logs.

 In the context of Apama: